-(1) This column discloses the actual salary earned during the fiscal year indicated.

-(2) This amount is equal to the number of RSUs multiplied by the weighted average closing price of the common shares of the Corporation on the Toronto Stock Exchange in the last month immediately prior to the grant.
-See "Long-Term Incentive Plan - RSUs" above.
-It should be noted that the actual value received will be different as it will depend on the value of the Corporation shares at the end of the Performance Cycle.

-(3) This column discloses the total value of stock options at the time of grant.
-These figures do not reflect the current value of the stock options or the value, if any, that may be realized if and when the stock options are exercised.
-The value of the option awards was calculated using the Black-Scholes option-pricing model using the same assumptions used for determining the equity-based compensation expense in the Corporation's financial statements for the fiscal years ended December 31, 2012, December 31, 2011 and May 31, 2011 in accordance with generally accepted accounting principles.
+- (1) This column discloses the actual salary earned during the fiscal year indicated. - (2) This amount is equal to the number of RSUs multiplied by the weighted average closing price of the common shares of the Corporation on the Toronto Stock Exchange in the last five days immediately prior to the grant.
+See "Long-Term Incentive Plan RSUs" above.
+It should be noted that the granting of RSUs is based on the performance of a Named Executive Officer during the previous fiscal year than the fiscal year indicated and that the actual value received will be different as it will depend on the value of the Corporation shares at the end of the Performance Cycle. - (3) This column discloses the total value of stock options (or SARs) at the time of grant.
+It should be noted that the granting of stock options (or SARs) is based on the performance of a Named Executive Officer during the previous fiscal year than the fiscal year indicated.
+These figures do not reflect the current value of the stock options (or SARs) or the value, if any, that may be realized if and when the stock options (or SARs) are exercised.
+The value of the stock option (or SAR) awards was calculated using the Black-Scholes option-pricing model using the same assumptions used for determining the equity-based compensation expense in the Corporation's financial statements for the fiscal years ended December 31, 2013, December 31, 2012 and the seven-month fiscal year ended December 31, 2011 in accordance with the International Financial Reporting Standards (IFRS).
 These assumptions are:

-Dec.
-2012 Dec.
-2011 May 2011

-risk-free interest rate 1.45% 1.07% 2.325%

-expected life of options 4 years 4 years 4 years

-expected volatility 44% 53% 40%

-dividend rate 0.0% 0.0% 0.0%

-exercise price \$3.61 \$8.64 \$4.91

-(4) See "Annual Incentive (Bonus)" above.

-(5) The Corporation does not have non-equity long-term incentive plans.

-(6) The Corporation does not provide employees with any retirement benefits.

-(7) This amount represents the Corporation's contribution to the Deferred Profit Sharing Plan for the Named Executive Officer.
-See "Elements of Executive Compensation" above.
+- (4) See "Annual Incentive (Bonus)" above. - (5) The Corporation does not have non-equity long-term incentive plans. - (6) The Corporation does not provide employees with any retirement benefits. - (7) In the case of Mr. Langlois, this amount represents the Corporation's contribution to the Deferred Profit Sharing Plan (see "Elements of Executive Compensation" above) for the Named Executive Officer.
+In the case of Mr. Voigt, this amount includes insurance and car fees.
 Perquisites and other personal benefits, in the aggregate, do not exceed the lesser of \$50,000 and 10% of the total annual salary of the Named Executive Officer for the fiscal year.
-No other form of compensation was paid to the Named Executive Officers for the fiscal years.

-(8) Mr. Binet, who was paid as a consultant (see "All Other Compensation"), left the Corporation on December 17, 2012.

-(9) Mr. Fuller is an expat located in Hong Kong and "All Other Compensation" includes (i) insurance, car and school fees for the seven-month fiscal year ended December 31, 2011 and (ii) insurance, car, school fees and a bonus paid due to prior contractual commitments for the fiscal year ended December 31, 2012.
+No other form of compensation was paid to the Named Executive Officers for the fiscal years. - (8) Mr. Langlois left the Corporation on February 28, 2014. - (9) Mr. Gauder is being paid as a consultant (see "All Other Compensation") and he assumes all fringe benefits which are included in "All Other Compensation". - (10) Mr. Fuller is an expat located in Hong Kong and "All Other Compensation" includes (i) insurance and school fees for the seven-month fiscal year ended December 31, 2011, (ii) insurance, school fees and a bonus paid due to prior contractual commitments for the fiscal year ended December 31, 2012 and (iii) insurance and school fees for the fiscal year ended December 31, 2013.